grommet/grommet/src/js/components/FileInput/README.md

 **fileInput.border**

-The Box border prop for the container.
-Expects `string`.
+The border prop for the container.
+Expects `string | object`.

 Defaults to

 ```
-undefined
+[object Object]
 ```

 **fileInput.dragOver.background**

 Background to use when dragging over.
-Expects `string`.
+Expects `string | object`.

 Defaults to